Welcome to today's edition of the Rush 24-7 podcast.

 It's safer to go by the rules.

-It's just safer to let everything fall out as it's supposed to, and try to make your mark within those confines.
+It's just safer to let everything fall out as it's supposed to and try to make your mark within those confines.

 But when you do it that way, you're still waiting on somebody above you to anoint you and grant you the permission to climb the next rung on the ladder rather than just doing it on your own and letting the chips fall.

-That's the way corporate structure is.
+That's the way corporate structures.

-And I don't have 40 years to wait to climb the ladder to do what the rules of that game say you have to do to become a VP.
+I worked for a corporation for five years and found out after year three, I'm not made for that because I'm not a conformist and I don't have 40 years to wait to climb the ladder to do what the rules of that game say you have to do to become a VP.

 And that's all Trump's doing here.

-He's taking the way he lives his life and always has, and this does not equal support for Trump.
+He's taking the way he lives his life and always has.

 I'm explaining it.

-The way he lives his life, the way he always has, and he's decided he wants to get into politics, and he's going to continue to run by his rules.
+The way he lives his life, the way he always has, and he's decided he wants to get into politics and he's going to continue to run by his rules.

 He's not going to sit there and willingly let people take shots at him just because that's what you always have to do if you want to be elected president.